Elastica/pd-trigger/README.txt

 Can be run from cron(1), called from other UNIX programs, and receive stdout in pipes from other programs, as plain text.

+INSTALLATION:

+pd-trigger is a very self-contained utility, and can be installed a number of different ways.
+A simple installer is included:

+  $ ./install

+If you run the installer as root, it will atempt to install into /usr/local/bin by default.
+If any other user, it will attempt to install ~/bin for that user.
+There are ENV overrides to allow changing install location, among other install details- read the script for more info.

 EXAMPLES: